evaalonsoortiz/Fourier-based-field-estimation/README.md

 For the zero frequency, $k=0$, this equation is undefined.
 The value for the zero frequency should be equal to the average field, for which some assumptions have to be made.
 In this toolbox the assumption is made that we are dealing with one of the following situations:
 - a sphere with radius $a$ and susceptibility $\chi_i$ in an infinite medium of susceptibility $\chi_e$
-- an infinitely long cylinder with radius $a$ and susceptibility $\chi_i$ in an infinite medium of susceptibility $\chi_e$
+- an infinitely long cylinder with the main axis parallel to $B_0$, radius $a$ and susceptibility $\chi_i$ in an infinite medium of susceptibility $\chi_e$

 ### Sphere in an infinite medium:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/112189990/194596500-c4b6450d-8d6e-41f8-a768-fbed345f261e.png" width="200" height="230">
 </p>
 The derivations for the internal and external field of a sphere in an infinite medium are explained in (Brown et al.).
 This takes into account the Lorentz sphere correction, which accounts for the shift in the Larmor spin frequency inside the spherical body, when the local magnetic field is imaged.
 If the background material has a susceptibility of $\chi_e$, so not in vacuum, the BMS (background medium susceptibility) also has to be taken into account.
-This adds the term $\frac{1}{3}\chi_e B_0$, which also includes a Lorentz effect.
+This adds the term $\frac{1}{3} \chi_e B_0$, which also includes a Lorentz effect.
 <br/>
 <br/>